wax-office-of-inspector-general/waxguilds/reports/eosphereiobp/latest.md

 ### <ins>Feedback to OIG</ins>
-None at this time, bring on the $WAX Bull Run.
+None at this time, good luck with the election @rakeden

 ----